Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 We will use the variables `sensordata`, `sourcemodel` and `L` that we also used in section 3.
 We also need the leadfields and source timecourses that we used for the simulations.
 If you don’t have these variables anymore in MATLAB memory, you should re-create them.

-Now we will simulate data from a 'second’ condition (compared to the original variable sensordata), where the sources have the exact same locations and time courses, but the amplitude of two sources is decreased, and the amplitude of the other sources is increased, relative to the 'first’ condition.
+Now we will simulate data from a 'second’ condition (compared to the original variable sensordata), where the sources have the exact same locations and time courses, but the amplitude of two sources is decreased, and the amplitude of the two other sources is increased, relative to the 'first’ condition.

     sensordata2 = 1.25 .* leadfield1*s1 + ...
                   0.80 .* leadfield2*s2 + ...